 Defining the database struct

-Now that we have defined a jar, we need to create the database struct.
-The database struct is where all the jars come together.
+First, we need to create the database struct.
 Typically it is only used by the "driver" of your application; the one which starts up the program, supplies the inputs, and relays the outputs.

 In calc, the database struct is in the db module, and it looks like this: